duszka-akos-attila/EPAMJavaDev/README.md

 > ` 2021.05.10.
 03:45 | Repositories` > Finished the Repositories for Movie, Room, User and Screening. *@TODO It will definitely need fixes later!*
 > > Updated the implementation of the Screening feature on all layers with the latest patch `2021.05.10.
 05:50 | Services`.

+> ` 2021.05.12.
+04:45 | CLI Handler` > Finished the CLI Handlers. *@TODO There were not much testing, so should test the whole project!*
+> > Tested all the CLI commands with states by hand :D, during the latest patch `2021.05.12.
+16:25 | CLI Service connection`.
 ---

 ### Interesting